All Episodes

 We'll go into all that.

-Right now we have two different ways you can get there, right?
+Right now, we have two different ways you can get there, right?

 Both free.

-Maybe you start off with uh the ultimate guide for investing in gold and precious metals and remember the and precious metals.
+Maybe you start off with the ultimate guide for investing in gold and precious metals.

-Right now, silver's been on fire.
+Right now, silver has been on fire.

 That's one way.

-The other is just take your phone out and text Bannon, B-A-N-N-O-N at 989898.
+The other is just take your phone out and text Bannon, B-A-N-N-O-N, at 989898.

 That gets you the ultimate guide.